grassrootseconomics/docs.grassecon.org/docs/sarafu_clearing_union.md

 ## 1/ Aim

-**Sarafu Clearing Union** is an open association of people and organizations with the aim of inclusive community access to purchasing power.
+**Sarafu Clearing Union** is an open association of people and organizations with the aim of inclusive community creation and clearing of purchasing power.

 ## 2/ Principles

 The core Principles are:

 1. Care for people - maximize amenity, well being, happiness and contentment.
 2. Care for land - minimize use of finite resources for economic activity.
 3. Equity - affordable and secure access to land, resources, knowledge & care.
-4. Reciprocity – mutual sharing of risk, cost and surplus.
+4. Reciprocity – and mutual sharing of risk, cost and surplus.
 5. Non-Dominance - no person to have dominant rights over any other.
 6. Financial independence - support financial systems that are localized and/or community based
 7. Sustainability - ensure the continuation of community based systems